 The Job role and responsibility of DBA is demanding and Challenging; he has to look after day to day critical performance of Database and, when it comes to performance issue then, it is the responsibility of the DBA to perform maximum recovery after SQL database corruption.

 There are several reasons that can cause database corruption.
 “Osiris” for example is a Ransomware, used to attack systems including databases.
 It is hard to prevent all the possible attacks by hackers or/and viruses.
-Also, if the database is heavily used, it can corrupt due to a hardware failure.
-The hardware failure is also a big reason for database corruption, and when business day to day transaction is totally dependent on your database then, it could hamper the complete business.
+Hardware failure is another reason for database corruption, and when business day to day transaction is totally dependent on your database then, it could hamper the complete business.

-What needs to be done in such cryptic situation?
+What needs to be done in such a cryptic situation?

 My advice is to face the problem and try the following possible solutions: